bcaul/MNIST_Classifier/README.md

-#MNIST HANDWRITTEN DIGIT CLASSIFIER
+# MNIST HANDWRITTEN DIGIT CLASSIFIER

 A simple feedforward neural network built from scratch using NumPy, designed to classify handwritten digits (0-9) from the MNIST dataset.

-The model loads pretrained weights from a JSON file and performs inference on the dataset.
+Decided to put this on here cause it's been sitting in my files for a long time